Missouri Plan: History and spread of the plan

 In line with other reforms urged during the Progressive Era, legal scholars put forth ideas in the first decades of the 1900s to reduce or remove the role of politics in the selection of judges, particularly circuit judges with responsibilities over the day-to-day work of the courts.
 An example of this advocacy is the merit selection program urged by Albert M. Kales in his work Unpopular Government in the United States (1914).

 Support for merit selection increased due to the perceived corruption of urban political bosses.
 Missouri voters adopted the system by initiative petition in November 1940 after several very contentious judicial elections, which were heavily influenced by the political machine of Tom Pendergast.
 Most associate and circuit judges are elected.
 However, the state constitution requires such judges in Jackson County (Kansas City) and the city of St. Louis to be selected under the nonpartisan system.
 Similarly, the voters in Clay and Platte counties (parts of Kansas City), St. Louis county, and Greene County (Springfield) have elected to appoint such judges under the nonpartisan system.
 After Missouri adopted this method for selecting judges, several other states adopted it, either in full or in part.
 The plan was put forth by a committee chaired by Luther Ely Smith, "founder" of the Gateway Arch National Park.

 The Missouri Non-Partisan Court Plan has served as a model for thirty-four other states that use merit selection to fill some or all judicial vacancies.
 23 states use the method or a variant for the state supreme court.

-California uses a heavily modified version in which the Governor can theoretically nominate any California attorney who has practiced for ten years.
-But then the nominee must undergo an evaluation by the Commission on Judicial Nominees Evaluation (JNE) of the State Bar of California, which then forwards a nonbinding evaluation to the Governor.
-For superior court positions, the Governor can make an appointment after receiving a report from JNE.
-For appellate court positions, the Governor submits the nomination to the Commission on Judicial Appointments, consisting of the Chief Justice, the Attorney General, and the presiding justice of the affected Court of Appeal district (or the most senior presiding justice for Supreme Court nominations).
-The CJA holds a public meeting, and receives the report from the JNE Commission, then decides whether to confirm the nominee.
-Once confirmed, the judge can take office but then must go through retention elections (at different intervals for each level of the judiciary).